alexchebotarsky/ddoser/README.md

   Amount of requests per second.

 - -method string (Optional.
-Default: GET)
+Default: "GET")

   HTTP method to use.

+- -body string (Optional.
+Default: "")

+  Body to send with the request.

 - -http-timeout duration (Optional.
 Default: 1s)